apleshakov/ephyra/README.rst

 Introduction
 ------------

-Ephyra is a library to help with mouse configuration; includes both Python and native C (CPython, tested with Windows 10 and VS 2019 only) implementations.
+Ephyra is a library to help with mouse input configuration; includes both Python and native C (CPython, tested with Windows 10 and Visual Studio 2019 tools) implementations.
 It supports full rotation and same screen ratio/distance approaches.

 Usage